Diamond Brite®Exposed Aggregate Pool Finish

 - FIRST DAY: Add sequestering agent upon initial fill per manufacturer’s instructions.
 Adjust pH to 7.2 — 7.6 and total alkalinity to 80—120 PPM.

 - SECOND DAY: Record pH, total alkalinity, calcium hardness, and temperature levels.
 Adjust pH to 7.4 — 7.6 and total alkalinity to 80—120 PPM.
 Dissolve all chemicals completely in water before adding to the pool, and allow sufficient time for each chemical to be fully dispersed before adding other chemicals.
-DO NOT ADD CHLORINE OR CALCIUM CHLORIDE.
+DO NOT ADD CHLORINE.
 Brush the entire surface twice daily for the first three (3) days.

 - THIRD DAY: Repeat steps from Second Day.
 Adjust chemistry to the following levels: